 There are no limits on post-production, but entries presented for judging must be photographic in origin (taken with a camera).
 This means you can use HDR, tone mapping, cloning, composites, stitching, focus-stacking etc. However, all post-production must be the work of the entrant.
 You cannot have someone else edit or work on the image for you.
 We consider this part of the art of landscape photography.

 Does it matter where I live in the world?

-Except where prohibited by law, international entries can be submitted.
+Except where prohibited by law, international entries can be submitted and are most welcome!

 What are my chances of winning?

-Chance does not enter into the process as it is based on the judges' assessment, but we expect to get several thousand entries.
+Chance does not enter into the process as it is based on the judges' assessment, but we expect to get several thousand entries each year.

 Will my photos be returned?

 No. There is no need for us to return your digital images.
 However, your images will not be used except as allowed in the Rules (which is essentially only for promotional purposes for this competition).